johnny-lighthouse/Process-Controller/README.md

 This is meant to be run on a raspberry pi to start and stop background sounds.

 ##sp.py
-uses supervisord interface to control media player.  reads override status from a local text file.
+uses supervisord interface to control media player according to defined time conditions.  reads override status from a local text file.

 ##ooa.py
 reads hardware override switch from RPi gpio pins and controls feedback LED's through same.
 On switch change only, uses python-paramiko library to write override status file via ssh.